 The 32-Hour Policy was a policy adopted by the LSU-New Orleans Admissions Committee many years ago.
-This policy allows for an applicant to obtain 32 or more Post-baccalaureate hours of coursework in biology, chemistry, physics or mathematics.
+This policy allows for an applicant to obtain 32 or more post-baccalaureate hours of coursework in biology, chemistry, physics or mathematics.
 The admissions committee would then consider the GPA for those 32 or more hours to be that applicant’s GPA for the medical school application process.
-This policy allows for those applicants to distance themselves from a weaker undergraduate GPA which may otherwise hinder those applicants’ ability to gain acceptance into our medical school.
+This policy allows for those applicants to distance themselves from a weaker undergraduate GPA which may otherwise hinder them from gaining acceptance into our medical school.

-Post-baccalaureate studies in a degree program (Master’s, Ph.D, etc.) in biology, chemistry, physics or mathematics would satisfy the 32 Hour Policy “if” such programs allowed the applicant to attain the required 32 hours.
+Post-baccalaureate studies in a degree program (Master’s, Ph.D, etc.) in biology, chemistry, physics or mathematics would satisfy the 32 Hour Policy “if” such programs allowed the applicant to attain the required 32 hours of coursework.

 MEDICAL COLLEGE ADMISSION TEST (MCAT)

 LSUHSC School of Medicine in New Orleans requires every applicant to take the MCAT.
 The test is administered multiple times during the year at testing centers throughout the nation.
 This examination must be taken at an appropriate time by all applicants.
-To apply for the MCAT examination or additional information sign on to the MCAT web page: www.aamc.org/mcat
+To apply for the MCAT examination or for additional information, sign onto the MCAT web page: www.aamc.org/mcat

-The MCAT is required and must be taken by November 7, 2014 which enables scores to be received by the Admissions Office close to the November 30, 2014 AMCAS application deadline.
+The MCAT must be taken no later than September 2015, which enables scores to be received by the Admissions Office by the November 30, 2015, AMCAS application deadline.